sshakthi49/Mavenbuild/README.md

 mvn clean package

 Artifact will be created in target folder.
+"From Branch-1"

 docker build -t mavenbuild .